Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Study Methodology

 \section{Study Methodology}

-The \emph{goal} of this study is to analyze the processes employed and challenges faced by software developers in performing OSS license compliance tasks .
-The study was conducted through a survey and follow-up interviews, and involved a collaboration between software engineering (SE) and law researchers.
+The \emph{goal} of this study is to analyze the processes employed and challenges faced by software developers in performing OSS license compliance tasks to facilitate an understanding of the areas developers struggle with most and enable targeted work developing solutions to such pain points.
+The study was conducted through a survey and follow-up interviews and involved a collaboration between software engineering (SE) and law researchers.
 The \emph{context} of the study consists of \completeresponses developers recruited through personal contacts and open-source projects' discussion channels.

-More specifically, the study aims to address the following three research questions (RQs):
+The study aims to address the following research questions (RQs):